housecurve/housecurve.github.io/TUNING.md

 ![subwoofer align phase](/assets/img/subwoofer_align_phase.png "Phase plot showing subwoofer aligned with main speakers")

 The plot below shows the same audio system in various states of alignment.
 As delay is changed, the phase of the subwoofer moves up or down at the crossover frequency.
-The slope of the phase will also slowly change with delay.
+The overall slope of the phase will also change.

 ![subwoofer phase change](/assets/img/subwoofer_align_phase_change.png "Phase plot showing different delay adjustments")

 Counterintuitively, the subwoofer phase measurements above (green) were generated by delaying the main speakers (grey).
 This works because delaying the main speakers also delays the chirp sound which is the reference for the subwoofer phase.
 Subwoofers tend to have more delay to begin with, so delaying the main speakers to match is often the correct adjustment.

-Finally, in the plot below, the audio system is aligned with too much delay.
+Finally, in the plot below, the audio system is aligned, but on the wrong cycle (too much delay).
 While the main speakers and subwoofer have the nearly same phase at the crossover frequency, the phase slopes are different.
-This situation is sometimes described as “phase aligned but not time aligned”.
-In this situation, try adding or subtracting delay equivalent to the crossover wavelength.
+This is sometimes described as “phase aligned but not time aligned”.
+In this situation, try adding or subtracting a delay of one crossover wavelength (ex: 10 ms at 100 Hz).
+With a subwoofer, you can also try inverting the polarity (aka "phase" switch).
+This effectively changes the subwoofer's delay by 1/2 a wavelength, thus it is also necessary to add or subtract a delay of half a crossover wavelength (ex: 5 ms at 100 Hz).

 ![subwoofer phase not time](/assets/img/subwoofer_align_phase_not_time.png "Phase aligned but not time aligned")

-As with the [magnitude method](#time-align-using-magnitude) of time alignment, the group delay plot can be consulted to double check the alignment.
+As with the [magnitude method](#time-align-using-magnitude), the group delay plot can be consulted to double check the alignment.
 This requires taking a new measurement with both speakers active.

 In the example plots above, the crossovers were disabled to ensure the measurements had enough signal on either side of the crossover to see the phase slope.
 Use caution when measuring with crossovers disabled as this could lead to audio system damage.
 An alternative approach is to disable [Coherence Blanking](/MANUAL.md#coherence-blanking).